daleao/sdv/Modular Overhaul/Modules/Combat/README.md

     ```

     One defense point now reduces damage by 10% regardless of incoming damage.
 Subsequent points have diminishing returns, such that 100% damage negation is not possible to achieve.
 This applies to monsters!
 The **Topaz Ring** is also changed to increased defense by 1 point, like its corresponding weapon forge.
 3. **Critical strikes** are fun, but need a little more oomph to compete with flat damage.
-As a counterplay to the previous change to defense, this mod makes critical strikes ignore enemy defense.
+As a counter-play to the previous change to defense, this mod makes critical strikes ignore enemy defense.
 Attacks from behind will also have double the chance to critically strike.
 But reaching the backs of your enemies will not be easy!
 You will have to rely on [status effects](#status-effects) to achieve that.
 The effects of **Jade** bonuses from rings and weapon forges are also significantly buffed.
     - **Jade:** *+10% -> +50% crit. power.* A 10% boost to crit. power is a 10% damage boost that *only* applies to crits.
 To put that in perspective, only when the player has 100% crit. chance then they will receive an overall 10% boost to damage.
 It should be clear that this is complete garbage next to a Ruby Ring, which straight up grants a 10% boost to damage, *all the time*.
 At 50% crit. power, the Jade Ring becomes a better choice than the Ruby Ring if the player has at least 20% crit. chance, which should be attainable by any weapon type given an appropriate build.
 Above that threshold, Jade Rings become even stronger.
+    - Slingshots can now critically strike.
+Think of them as headshots.

 <sup><sub><sup>[🔼 Back to top](#margo-combat-cmbt)</sup></sub></sup>